BaroShift logo

 A generic breathing app assigns everyone the same tempo and hopes for the best.
 BaroShift's sensor measures your actual cardiovascular response in real time.
 A 10-minute calibration session captures your specific baroreflex interval, typically somewhere between 4.5 and 7.5 breaths per minute, and locks the protocol to it.
 Every subsequent 8-minute session is calibrated to the physiology you showed up with that day.

-This is the difference between a breathing app and autonomic training.
+This is the difference between a breathing app and autonomic training (training the part of your nervous system that runs in the background, without your conscious input).
 A breathing app delivers a tempo.
 BaroShift delivers a measured intervention to a measured system.

 What training your baroreflex actually does